abdulrahman19/Pershama/mysql/docs/data-definition/data-definition-cheat-sheet.md

 ALTER TABLE table_name
 CHANGE end_date end_date DATE NOT NULL;
 ```

+### Emulate CHECK Constraint
+**Emulate CHECK With Triggers**

+1- Create a `stored procedure` to check the values of columns with `IF` statement. <br>
+2- Create `BEFORE INSERT` and `BEFORE UPDATE` triggers.
+Inside the triggers, call the stored procedure.

+**Emulate CHECK With Views**

+The idea is to create a filter layer by creating a view with `WITH CHECK OPTION` clause between the applications and the base table. <br>
+Form this point, we need to make all the `INSERT` operations are done from the view `parts` not from the base table `parts_data` to be sure from satisfy the conditions.

 ### Alter Table
 You use the `ALTER TABLE` statement to change the structure of existing tables.
 The `ALTER TABLE` statement allows you to add a column, drop a column, change the data type of column, add primary key, rename table, and many more.